 Wisconsin Coach buses link downtown Milwaukee and Racine to Kenosha via State Hwy 32 and Mitchell International Airport (MKE).
 Visit Wisconsin Coach website or call 1-800-236-2015 for schedule, fare and route details.

 Presidents Conference Car streetcars once trundled urban thoroughfares throughout USA and overseas.
-Kenosha Transit operates one of six classic PCCs along a two-mile 'circulator' system through Harborpark and downtown, past the new Kenosha Public Museum, McCarthy Transit Center and Metra station.
+Kenosha Transit operates one of six classic PCCs along a two-mile 'circulator' system through Harborpark and downtown, past the Civil War Museum and Kenosha Public Museum, McCarthy Transit Center and Metra station.
 They are a popular attraction for day-trippers, for youngsters and grandparents alike, as well as practical for Harborpark residents and museum visitors.
 Their busiest day of 2002 is depicted in these scenes from the Harborpark district, on July Fourth as evening approached and fireworks were imminent, via this link.

 Visit the Kenosha Streetcar Society website for more specifics and Kenosha Transit web page for current fare and hours of operation.